mattermost/mattermost-handbook/operations/research-and-development/engineering/team/README.md

 SET triages [SET tickets](https://mattermost.atlassian.net/secure/RapidBoard.jspa?rapidView=33) asynchronously and also helps the Release Manager to

-* Help route new unassigned tickets to the appropriate engineering team
+* Help route new unassigned tickets to the appropriate engineering team.
-* Assign bugs to SET when there is no clear engineering team owner
+* Assign bugs to SET when there is no clear engineering team owner.
-* Make sure reported bugs are in fact bugs and recommend turning non-bugs into stories or feature requests
+* Make sure reported bugs are in fact bugs and recommend turning non-bugs into stories or feature requests.

 ## Priority of Work

 Below is how SET prioritizes what is worked on.

 1. Quality issues affecting community.mattermost.com or community-daily.mattermost.com
-   * When a high impact issue affects the community server, SET responds and is responsible to coordinate fixing
+   * When a high impact issue affects the community server, SET responds and is responsible to coordinate fixing.
-   * The primary goal is to restore stability, whether this is achieved by fixing the issue or reverting code
+   * The primary goal is to restore stability, whether this is achieved by fixing the issue or reverting code.
 2. Handles customer support escalation
-   * The rimary goal is to help with issues that require code changes or in-depth knowledge of the code internals
+   * The primary goal is to help with issues that require code changes or in-depth knowledge of the code internals.
-   * Be helpful with training/knowledge sharing for the support team
+   * Be helpful with training/knowledge sharing for the support team.
-   * Identify customer support requests that are features and route to PM as necessary
+   * Identify customer support requests that are features and route to PM as necessary.
 3. General bug fixes
-   * Pick up any bugs in triage without an obvious owning feature team
+   * Pick up any bugs in triage without an obvious owning feature team.
-   * Work on bugs in this order: hotfix, release, customer reported, other
+   * Work on bugs in this order: hotfix, release, customer reported, other.
 4. [~Ask R&D](https://community-daily.mattermost.com/core/channels/ask-r-and-d) channel — this channel should be monitored, but checking it once or twice per day is sufficient.